mrsahin101/Video_Lectures/README.md

 # Video_Lectures
-Video lectures I go through to improve my skills
+Video lectures I go through to improve my skills.
+This is not just about embedded systems, but for general knowledge.

 # What is this for?